 The pension investment sub-committee regularly considers the performance of individual fund managers.
 With the exception of Schroders Property, all investment managers have outperformed the benchmark in respect of the year ended 31 March 2014.
 Schroders Property performance remains below benchmarks, but has been subject to scrutiny and has improved over the last year.

 Significant funds were transferred from the Alliance Bernstein active global equities mandate to Legal and General Investment Management (LGIM) equities on a passive basis mandate during the year.
-This resulted in an investment of £233m in LGIM.
+This resulted in an investment of £233 million in LGIM.
 Strategic asset allocation of the investments amongst different types of financial instruments has remained consistent with the previous year with the highest investments in global equities followed by UK equities.

 In order to gain assurance over the valuation of the year end investments, we tested a sample of the investments using our internal research tools to determine the reasonableness of the year end valuation, which was found to be satisfactory.

 It is recognised that investment risks, such as equity and active management risks, are taken by the Funds and these impact on the volatility of returns.
 The pension investment sub-committee set out an initial risk register, demonstrating understanding of risks, in February 2011.
 The risk register is updated quarterly, with the latest report approved in March 2014.

 The net assets of the Main Fund and Transport Fund increased by £201 million and £2.1 million in the year, respectively, primarily as a result of investment income and gains on the market value of investments.

+Use of resources

+Financial position (continued)

+Investments returns are monitored throughout the year and the performance of investment managers is subject to regular review against benchmarks.

 In line with other Scottish local authorities, the Funds were renamed as Tayside Pension Fund and Tayside Transport Pension Fund respectively.
 These name changes were approved by the pension investment sub-committee on 3 June 2013.

-There are a number of developments on the horizon for Pension Funds, such as autoenrolment.
+There are a number of developments on the horizon for Pension Funds, such as auto-enrolment.
 Member should ensure that they give ongoing consideration to any training or advice they may require to carry out their responsibilities for the pension fund going forward.

 During the year the contributions, for the Main Fund increased by £540,000 due to the increase in the contributing members and Transport Fund by £11,000 due to the increase in the higher contributions.

-For the year end benefits payable, for the Main Fund there was an increase of £2.1million due to increase in the number of pensioners and Transport Fund showed an increase of £612,000 due to the higher lump sum payments.
+For the year ended 31 March 2014, benefits payable, for the Main Fund there was an increase of £2.1 million due to increase in the number of pensioners and Transport Fund showed an increase of £612,000 due to the higher lump sum payments.
 We performed specific item testing and analytical reviews on this balance and conclude that the year end balance appears reasonable.